Current Parks Development Projects

 Peche Island

-Design and installation of a new floating timber bridge connecting both sides of the canal is estimated to be complete and ready for use in fall 2025.
+Design and construction of a new floating timber bridge is now complete.
+The bridge connecting both sides of the canal on Peche Island is estimated to be installed in spring 2026 when higher water levels return.
+The old structure will be removed at the same time.

 Project Manager: Darron Ahlstedt